Mixed martial arts: International Mixed Martial Arts Federation

 On February 29, 2012, the International Mixed Martial Arts Federation (IMMAF) was set up to bring international structure, development and support to mixed martial arts worldwide.
 IMMAF launched with support of market leader, the Ultimate Fighting Championship (UFC).
 The IMMAF is a non-profit, democratic federation organized according to international federation standards to ensure that MMA as a sport is allowed the same recognition, representation and rights as all other major sports.
 The IMMAF is registered under Swedish law and is founded on democratic principles, as outlined in their statutes.
-As of March 2015, there are 39 total members from 38 countries, which come from Austria, Bahrain, Belgium, Brazil, Bulgaria, Cameroon, Canada, Czech Republic, Denmark, El Salvador, Estonia, Finland, France, Germany, Greece, Iceland, India, Ireland (Northern Ireland), Italy, Jordan, Lebanon, Lithuania, Malaysia, Nepal, The Netherlands, New Zealand, Norway, Pakistan, Paraguay, Poland, Portugal, Romania, The Seychelles, South Africa, Sweden, Switzerland, Tajikistan, Ukraine, the United Kingdom, and the United States of America.
+As of 2025, there were 128 total members.

-The IMMAF held its first Amateur World Championships in Las Vegas, USA, from June 30 to July 6, 2014.
+The IMMAF held its first Amateur World Championships in Las Vegas, US, from June 30 to July 6, 2014.

+Global Association of Mixed Martial Arts (GAMMA)

+GAMMA was founded in 2018 as the international governing body for mixed martial arts, with the support of main sponsor ONE Championship.
+It aims are to achieve official international sport recognition for mixed martial arts, to develop the sport and its governance structures globally and promote its growth and benefits in communities worldwide.
+Its vision is Olympic Games inclusion.
+GAMMA is a non-profit organisation registered in the Netherlands with Alexander Engelhardt as president.
+GAMMA has 80 national federations as members across 5 continents and organises international, nations tournaments around the world under amateur MMA rules.
+In 2024, GAMMA achieved the inclusion of mixed martial arts as a demonstration discipline in the 2023 African Games in Accra.